zkportal/aleo-oracle-docs/docs/sdk/errors.md

 ### Attestation Errors

 Errors with 3XX codes mean that something went wrong during the attestation process.
-These are internal errors related to Trusted Execution Environment.
+These are internal errors related to the Trusted Execution Environment.

-You should never encounter any of these errors if the Notarization Backend is setup correctly, but please contact developers if you encounter one of those.
+You should never encounter any of these errors if the Notarization Backend is set up correctly, but please contact developers if you encounter one of those.

 ```
 301 - nitro attestation error: failed to open Nitro Security Module session